-The Debian project is pleased to announce the ninth update of its stable distribution Debian 9 (codename “stretch”).
+The Debian project pleased to announce the thirteenth (and final or last version in 9.xx series) update of its old stable distribution Debian 9 (codename “stretch”).
 This point release mainly adds corrections for security issues, along with a few adjustments for serious problems.
-Security advisories have already been published separately and are referenced where available.
+Security advisories have already published separately and referenced where available.

-Please note that the point release does not constitute a new version of Debian 9 but only updates some of the packages included.
-There is no need to throw away old “stretch” media.
+Please note that the point release does not create a new version of Debian 9 but only updates some of the packages included.
+There is no need to throw away the old “stretch” media or VM/server.
 After installation, packages can be upgraded to the current versions using an up-to-date Debian mirror.

-Those who frequently install updates from security.debian.org won’t have to update many packages, and most such updates are included in the point release.
+Those who frequently install updates from security.debian.org won’t have to update packages.
+All such updates included in the point release.

 The procedure is as follows.
 First, note down the current version: